BartlomiejPecko/Custom_Entity_Mod_for_Minecraft_using_Forge_and_Gradle/README.md

 Block: xenotime ore
 found below y=8, very rare.

-Entity: nox
+Entity: nox entity
-After taming with snowball behaves similar to wolves. crafted using xenotime in the middle and blaze rods all around it.
+after taming with snowball behaves similar to wolves. crafted using xenotime in the middle and blaze rods all around it.